History of Purdue Space Day

 Astronaut: Charlie Walker

 Purdue Space Day 2018 was held on Saturday, October 27th.
-Continuing strong growth from previous years, Space Day 2018 set new records for both registration and attendance, with over 800 students from around the Midwest and the world taking part in the festivities.
+Continuing strong growth from previous years, Space Day 2018 set new records for both registration and attendance, with 755 students from around the Midwest and the world taking part in the festivities.
 The theme was "Blast from the Past," offering participants and volunteers an opportunity to reflect on the amazing accomplishments in space exploration that NASA and its partners have recorded over the years.
 Our VIP guest, Charlie Walker, shared stories from his time as NASA's first commercial astronaut and encouraged all to learn, explore, and have fun.

 Directors: Sam Evani and Nicole McMindes

 Purdue Space Day 2017 was held on Saturday, October 21st.
 After filling all spots in less than 30 minutes, it was the largest Purdue Space Day on record.
 The year's theme, "A New Space for All Mankind", represents our belief that the future of STEM and space exploration is for everyone, regardless of gender, reace, culture or social status.
 Along with our VIP guest, astronaut Mark Polansky, we encouraged all in attendance to be curious, ask questions, and make new friends.

 Purdue Space Day 2016 was held on Saturday, October 22nd.
 Debuting 7 new activities, it was a banner year for the 21st installment of the program.
 Our theme, "Eyes Turned Skyward", was inspired by a quote that is attributed to Leonardo DaVinci.
 Our goal was to inspire each child to look up and aim for the stars.
 Registration for this event filled up in just 2 hours, a new record!
 Our VIP, Jerry Ross, gave an inspiring speech that emphasized hard work and never giving up.